BlockchainCommons/GordianWallet-iOS/Recovery.md

 The label a user may add to a wallet to easily identify it.
 This feature will soon be added to FullyNoded 2 and is therefore included here for forward compatibility.

-### Progress

-- [ ] Recovery Scenarios
-    - [x] User loses their device and scans a RecoveryQR to recover a single-signature or multi-signature wallet.
-    - [x] User loses both their device and node - full multi-signature recovery.
-    - [ ] User loses both their device and node - full single-signature recovery.
-    - [ ] Add a signer functionality.
-    - [ ] Recover any BIP39 mnemonic.
-    - [x] Import any descriptor.

   CAVEATS:

     - We are only including the primary descriptor in the RecoveryQR Code, FullyNoded 2 is smart enough to parse the descriptor then create and import the change descriptor into the node during the recovery process.